-- 1.1 Rule 15 of the Takeover Code requires that, when an offer is made for voting equity share capital or for other transferable securities carrying voting rights (a "voting equity offer") and the offeree company has any outstanding securities which are convertible into, or which comprise options or other rights to subscribe for, securities to which the voting equity offer relates ("Rule 15 securities"), the offeror must make an appropriate offer or proposal to the holders of those Rule 15 securities.
+- 1.1 Rule 15 of the Takeover Code requires that, when an offer is made for voting equity share capital or for other transferable securities carrying voting rights (a "voting equity offer") and the offeree company has any convertible securities, options or subscription rights ("Rule 15 securities") outstanding, the offeror must make an appropriate offer or proposal to the holders of those Rule 15 securities.
 The purpose of Rule 15 is to safeguard the interests of holders of Rule 15 securities in their capacity as potential holders of the securities to which the voting equity offer relates.
 An offer or proposal is therefore required for Rule 15 securities whether or not they are currently convertible or exercisable. - 1.2 The Panel Executive's interpretation and application of certain of the provisions of Rule 15 are set out below.